flyingmachine/brave-clojure-web/content/7-functional-programming.md

 because, behind the scenes, Clojure's immutable data structures are implemented using something called structural sharing, which is totally beyond the scope of this book.
-Just, uh, it's kind of like Git!
+Just, uh, it's kind of like git!
 I don't know, google it!

 ### Functional Composition instead of Attribute Mutation